AndrejaCH/kickstarter-analysis/README.md

 Seems pretty straight forward advice, but really makes analysis much easier.
 Also constantly asking myself questions as in: *What do I want to tell with this analysis?
 Do I understand the data on charts and tables?
 What this information is telling me?
 Is this information relevant or rather confusing?* had helped me stayed on the right path.

-#### Understanding the Measures of Central Tendency and Measures of Spread.
+#### Understanding the Measures of Central Tendency and Measures of Spread
 I do have a basic understanding of those measures; however, this time I wanted to gain a deeper understanding.
 Doing this analysis and reading more about had helped me better understand those measures and put them into practice.
 The way I overcome this challenge is reading about it, performing additional analysis, compare numbers, and looking for patterns.

 #### Sorting Pivot Chart